noncombatant/bean-machine/README.md

 The result of this process will be a file named bean-machine (macOS and Linux) or bean-machine.exe (Windows).
 This is the Bean Machine server program.
-Its purpose is to scan your music collection to build a catalog, and then to serve that catalog and your music to web browsers.
+Its purpose is to build a catalog of your music collection, and then to serve that catalog and your music to web browsers.
 The actual music-playing user interface appears in the browser.

 ### 3. Run The Server